orchest/orchest/docs/source/getting_started/quickstart.rst

 the `Github repository <https://github.com/orchest/quickstart>`_ for the code used in this article.
 Then come back to learn how everything works!"

-To get started with the pipeline in Orchest you can import the GitHub repositories URL ``https://github.com/orchest/quickstart`` through the UI:
+To get started in Orchest you can import the GitHub repository URL ``https://github.com/orchest/quickstart`` through the UI:

 .. figure:: ../img/quickstart/import-project.png